The AI Search Manual

 Retrieval simulation involves:

-1. Building a test dataset: Create test queries and the best-matching content that should be retrieved
+1. Building a test dataset: Create test queries and the best-matching content that should be retrieved.

 A couple of questions to ask as you simulate content retrieval: